ChandulaNethmal/chandulanethmal.github.io/_posts/1995-12-20-Deep Dive in to Deep Packet Inspection.md

 # Introduction

 Deep packet Inspection(DPI) is a techneque in Network traffic monitoring, which is an essential part in computer networks field.
-Simply, packet inspection is the process of extracting details from network packets and use those details for many purposes such as; identify trends, catogorize trafiic in to applications, anomaliy or threat detection and so on.
+Simply, packet inspection is the process of extracting details from network packets and use those details for many purposes such as; identify trends, catogorize trafiic into applications, anomalies detection or threat detection and so on.

 When it comes to the DPI, it is a more sophisticated technology than normal packet Inspection.
 It plays a crucial role in understanding, analyzing, and managing the complex flow of data across networks.
-In the vast landscape of network security and traffic management, one term that frequently surfaces is (DPI).
+In the vast landscape of network security and traffic management, one term that frequently surfaces is DPI.

 ![DPI schem]({{ site.url }}{{ site.baseurl }}/assets/images/dpi/dpi8.jpg)